drvinceknight/pfm/docs/_labsheets/02-functions-data-structures.md

     - Repeat the play of the game using both those functions and compare the probability of winning.

-12. A data type that we have not considered are dictionaries.
+12. (Optional) A data type that we have not considered are dictionaries.
 These are a specific type of what is generally called a 'hash table'.
 Find information about dictionaries and experiment with them.